 10 Red String Bracelets to Bring You Good Luck

-Everywhere you look there is someone sporting a flash of red on their wrist nowadays.
+Everywhere you look, there is someone sporting a flash of red on their wrist nowadays.
 And every culture has developed some sort of claim to its origins in very different manners.

-Our 10 Favorite Picks
+Our Top 10 Picks!

 1. Red String Evil Eye Bracelet

-It is thought, particular in Indian and Near Eastern traditions that an evil eye curse cannot be cast if the caster is being watched.
+It is thought, particular in Indian and Near Eastern traditions, that an evil eye curse cannot be cast if the caster is being watched.
 The evil eye charm stares back into the curse and frightens it away.

-Combine with the good luck brought by the color red and the additional protection of the red string bracelet, this could be a powerful bracelet that will make your day just that much better.
+Combine with the good luck brought by the color red and the additional protection of the red string bracelet; this could be a powerful bracelet that will make your day just that much better.
 Secured with a sliding knot, the bracelet is adjustable both for size and fit.

 2. Tibetan Knotted Red String